Essential SMSF Changes Coming in 2025 You Need to Know

 1. Increase in Super Guarantee

-This adjustment means that employees will receive a higher percentage of their wages contributed to their superannuation accounts.
+This adjustment means employees receive a higher percentage of their wages contributed to their superannuation accounts.
 For SMSF trustees, this is a welcome development, as it may lead to an overall increase in the fund value over time.

 2. Inclusion of Super on Government-Funded Paid Parental Leave